http4k/http4k/PLAN.md

 ## The Product

-The console has **six panels**, each building on existing http4k infrastructure:
+The console has **seven panels**, each building on existing http4k infrastructure:

 ### 1. Traffic — See Everything [BUILT]